-Travelling with a passenger who has Autism or Dementia, can be an overwhelming experience.
+Travelling with a passenger who has a hidden disability can be an overwhelming experience.

 We have provided a guide showing you what to expect when travelling through the airport.

-When you book your flights or holiday please tell your airline or travel agent if you or anyone in your travelling party has Autism or Dementia.
+When you book your flights or holiday please tell your airline or travel agent if you or anyone in your travelling party has a hidden disability.
 This will help the on-board crew as well as agents at the check-in desks and departure gates understand your circumstances and they will be able to provide appropriate assistance, if required.

-We are happy to be able to provide a wristband to assist you through Security, either independently or with help from our Special Assistance service providers.
+We are happy to be able to provide a discreet white and blue wristband to assist you through the airport, either independently or with help from our Airport Assistance service providers.

-If you would like an Autism Awareness Voucher, please contact firstname.lastname@example.org with your flight number and date of departure.
-Please note that the voucher is not a fast track ticket through Security, but is designed to assist you through the process as smoothly as possible.
+If you would like an Autism Awareness Wristband, please contact firstname.lastname@example.org with your flight number, date of departure, quantity and the size required (available in both Adult & Child sizes).
+Please note that the wristband is not a fast track ticket through Security, but is designed to be a subtle sign that you or the person you are travelling with may need additional assistance from our staff and therefore help you transit through airport as smoothly as possible.

 Doncaster Sheffield Airport accept registered assistance dogs when travelling on approved airlines and routes.
 Assistance dogs are processed as normal through the central search area.